theRTB/ForzaShiftTone/README.md

 ### Enable remote telemetry / Data out in Forza Motorsport

-To enable remote telemetry in Forza Horizon 5 on Steam for this application:
+To enable remote telemetry in Forza Motorsport 8 on Steam for this application:
 - Head to Settings -> Gameplay & HUD -> scroll down to the bottom
 - Set Data Out to On, enter 127.0.0.1 as Data out IP address and Data out IP port 12350.
 You may have to restart the game.
 - The Data Out Packet Format should be set to 'Car Dash'